Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 Primitive Reflexes: A Child in Constant Fight or Flight Mode

-This post for primitive reflexes contains affiliate links for your convenience.
+This post for retained primitive reflexes that may cause fight or flight contains affiliate links for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 The fight or flight response within each of us was designed to help us deal with feeling fear in our lives.
 Nowadays, it is more likely triggered by more complex worries such as job interviews, an exam or social situations.
 This response is normal and needed for both adults and children.
 The grief and concern for parents comes when their child is constantly in this anxious mode.
 The problem isn’t the fight or flight system.
 The problem is when this system activates when no apparent danger is present.

 Many parents often say, “My child’s emotions are never grounded.”
 Frequently this is accompanied with, “It seems like he is always on edge” or “She is in a heightened state of awareness all the time.”
 These statements may be a clue into your child’s response to stimuli, and may be an indicator of the child retaining a primitive reflex call the Moro Reflex.
 In previous articles, it’s discussed in depth what primitive reflexes are, but in short, they are what controls a baby’s movement in the first year of life.
 These important primitive reflexes are critical for the infant’s growth and development of motor, sensory and brain skills.
 For more information on primitive reflexes, click here.

 Overview of Primitive Reflexes